cylc/cylc-admin/dec-workshop-agenda.md

     - alternatives at the back end?
 ZeroMQ, Protocol Buffers (& gRPC?)?
   - Suite server data structures
     - are lists of nodes and edges sufficient for all views?
+    - exposed via GraphQL? (by the suite server, or a GUI server?)
+  - Which component serves the actual HTML pages (as opposed to just data)?
+    - suite daemon, or GUI server?
   - Do we need a simplified architecture for individual use?
     - or just run all components as the user?